papivot/pace-docs/Kubernetes fundamentals.md

 #### Validate connectivity to cluster

+Note: The generation and details of the kubeconfig file is addressed in a different sect

 To check is a valid kubeconfig file exists and kubectl get connect to the cluster using the config file ($HOME/.kube/config) -
 >`kubectl version`